medcomdk/ehmi/docs/assets/documents/production-pilot/index.md

 ### Introduction

 *The production pilot for EHMI involves a new FHIR standard for municipal test responses, HomeCareObservation, which is sent via the new underlying EHMI infrastructure on the Health Data Network (DA: Sundhedsdatanettet, SDN).
-In the production pilot, a test will be carried out in operation in parts of Q1 and Q2 2026 with a limited set of participants, where the HomeCareObservation will be sent from municipal emergency services (EOJ) to general medical practice (LPS) via EHMI.*
+In the production pilot, a test will be carried out in operation in parts of Q1 and Q2 2026 with a limited set of participants, where the HomeCareObservation will be sent from municipal emergency services (EOJ) to general medical practice (LPS) via EHMI.
+The HomeCareObservation is based on MedCom's existing standard for laboratory responses, and aims to ensure digital and structured exchange of municipal test responses.*

 *In the production pilot, the following EHMI functionalities and services (and more) will be tested:*
 - *document sharing of sent messages and subsequent exposure of the messages in the national infrastructure for both healthcare professionals and citizens for the benefit of the citizens/patients safety.*